celine98/agent_evals/README.md

 - **Run Handoff Evaluations**: Test whether the orchestrator routes to the correct specialist agent
 - **Run Tool Call Evaluations**: Test whether the operational agent calls the correct tools
 - **View Results**: See overall accuracy and detailed test case results in a table format
-- **Export Results**: Handoff evaluation results are automatically saved to CSV files with timestamps
+- **Export Results**: Both handoff and tool call evaluation results are automatically saved to CSV files with timestamps

 ## Setup